 Your annual employee performance review is an important opportunity to review your goals and accomplishments and receive feedback on your past performance and suggestions for improvement.
 Performance reviews can be used to justify raises or promotions or to request additional responsibility, so it’s important that your performance is accurately documented.
 With a healthy amount of upfront planning, an annual performance review can be a positive experience that can further your career.

 Prepare for Your Annual Performance Review

 Properly preparing for your annual performance review throughout the year, not just a week or two before it occurs, can lessen any surprises and increase the likelihood of a productive, successful meeting.
 Maintain a detailed log of your goals and accomplishments that you can refer to throughout the year and use them in preparation for your annual review.
 This will ensure that the information you provide is detailed, complete and accurate, and lessen the likelihood of missing a key item in your review.

 In addition, stay current on what's expected of you to meet company goals.
 Company strategies are always changing and your job description may change along with it.
 Therefore, meet regularly with your manager to make sure you continue to meet present expectations.

 Five Ways to Prepare for a Performance Review

-Key points to remember for a smooth performance review are:
+Key points to remember for a smooth performance review include:

 - Know your manager's expectations and your goals before the review.

 - Obtain manager feedback on a regular basis.

 - Maintain a record of your accomplishments and changing goals throughout the year.